openharmony/notification_notification_cangjie_wrapper/README.md

 ## Introduction

-The notification_notification_cangjie_wrapper is a Cangjie API encapsulated on OpenHarmony based on the capabilities of the notification subsystem.
+The notification_notification_cangjie_wrapper offers event communication capabilities for developers engaged in application development using the Cangjie programming language.
 OpenHarmony provides a Common Event Service (CES) for applications to subscribe to, publish, and unsubscribe from common events.
-The currently open notification Cangjie API only supports standard devices.
+The currently open notification_notification_cangjie_wrapper only supports standard devices.

 Common events can be divided into system common events and custom common events.